FairBreak Global: FairBreak Invitational T20

 Since the abatement of the COVID-19 pandemic, FairBreak's primary activity has been the organisation and management, in conjunction with Cricket Hong Kong, of the FairBreak Invitational T20 tournament, a competition sanctioned by the ICC.

-The inaugural Invitational, held in May 2022, was originally scheduled to be played in Hong Kong, but was moved to Dubai due to COVID-19 restrictions.
+The inaugural invitational, held in May 2022, was originally scheduled to be played in Hong Kong, but was moved to Dubai due to COVID-19 restrictions.
 Players from 35 countries were distributed between six teams.

 Martyn has claimed that in staging the Invitational, which he says is "global", FairBreak is not seeking to compete with domestic women's cricket franchise tournaments.
 His vision has shifted, and is now centred on players from ICC Associate Member nations, who he felt were missing from the domestic franchise leagues.
 According to Arab News, the Invitational:

 In another article commenting on the inaugural Invitational, Cricket Europe praised the event as 'an undoubted success', and as 'doing a great job'.
 However, The Guardian was more cautious, commenting that "... there remain question marks over whether the enterprise is financially sustainable over the longer term," and suggesting that "[t]he idea that [Martyn] would be no threat to the ICC," if he were to achieve his goal for the Invitational "... seems naive at best."

-The next Invitational is scheduled to be held at the Kowloon Cricket Club in Hong Kong.
-It will run from 3 to 16 April 2023.
+The second Invitational took place at Kowloon Cricket Club in Hong Kong from the 3rd to the 16th of April 2023.
 An additional tournament for 2023, staged in collaboration with USA Cricket, will be played in Houston, Texas, USA, between 15 and 30 September 2023.

+In 2024, Martyn announced that he would be stepping back from the operational role at the FairBreak.